jillesvangurp/www.jillesvangurp.com/pages/index.md

 ## Professional Services

-I currently am self employed and working as a freelance consultant.

-In recent years I've worked as a very hands on CTO,  worked as a freelancer applying my skills related to (Elastic)search, Stellar, backend development, and related topics.
+I am self employed and recent years I've worked as a very hands on CTO, as a freelance consultant applying my skills related to (Elastic)search, Stellar, backend development, and related topics.
 I also maintain the Kotlin clients for [Stellar](https://github.com/jillesvangurp/stellar-kotlin-client) and [Elasticsearch](https://github.com/jillesvangurp/es-kotlin-wrapper-client).

 Highlights/buzzwords:

-- Expert on Kotlin/Java (24 years experience), Spring/Spring boot, and many related tools and frameworks.
+- Expert on Kotlin/Java (decades of experience), Spring/Spring boot, and many related tools and frameworks.
 - Elasticsearch and associated tools and technology.
 I'm also a proponent of observable software and have architected solutions using the full Elastic stack for logging, auditing, KPIs, metrics, and live insights of what users are doing.
 - Stellar blockchain - I'm not a crypto investor but have done a fair bit of development work against Stellar in two startups to support various use cases.
 - I deal with many different tech stacks on various projects including Go, Scala, Python, Ruby/Jruby, some frontend javascript/typescript, ... while not an expert on all these stacks, I learn quickly.